 My design sense was fairly well established from the time I was growing up in San Francisco.
 My parents had Japanese antiques and so I was always drawn to the Wabi Sabi, Japanese aesthetic.
 I tell all my designer’s in my office to read, “In Praise of Shadows”.
 It is an old book for architects and designers written from the Japanese point of view.
 The author describes aesthetically how a bowl of white rice in a beautiful black lacquer bowl is more beautiful because of the high contrasts in color and texture.
 This is just one example of how to take design to a different intellectual level, that affects aesthetic decisions.
 There are of course many people along the way that have provided inspiration, but I try to go back to the basics.

-What are / have been your biggest challenges in your career?
+What are/have been the biggest challenges in your career?